torbsd/torbsd.github.io/faq.md

 ## "Beyond porting Tor Browser to OpenBSD and the relay guides, what other activities does __TDP__ look to conduct?" ##

-We have a long list of potential projects, some of which already commenced years ago.
+We have a long list of potential projects, some of which commenced years ago.
 This is a list in flux, and we only consider it a loose guide.

 __A presence at BSD Events__ There are a number of BSD conferences that take place around the globe, such as [BSDCan in Ottawa, Canada](http://www.bsdcan.org), [AsiaBSDCon in Tokyo, Japan](http://www.asiabsdcon.org), [EuroBSDCon](http://www.eurobsdcon.org), [MeetBSD in California](http://www.meetbsd.com) and which alternates with [MeetBSD in Polska](http://www.meetbsd.org) and finally [NYCBSDCon in New York City](http://www.nycbsdcon.org).
 These are opportune places to interact face-to-face with the broader BSD community with presentations and birds-of-a-feather sessions (BoFs).
 To date, BoFs has been conducted at vBSDCon in the fall of 2013 and NYCBSDCon in February 2014.
 We are planning another BoF at BSDCan in June 2014, and look to distribute a [__TDP__ informational flier](materials/flier-bsd.html).